john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/sunday.md

 Okay, after an hour of working through chapter 6 I thought I was to the point to run the PiLFS chapter 6 run script.
 But there are problems.
 Namely, after a `chroot` command, the terminal no longer knows where `/bin/bash` is.
 So...
 I can't run the bash script.

 Okay, let's look at this again.

+## 4 PM - Chapter 6 - False Start Number 3.
+Ha.

+Okay, I had to create a password for the root user on my Raspberry Pi.
+Then the automated script for sections 6.7 through 6.70 died hard.
+I think because I didn't clear out some of my old `build` directories.
+Looking into it.

+Okay, I cleared out all my old build directories.
+Trying again...